 Don’t sweat the sweat

 Let’s face it – if you’re walking a good distance then you’re probably going to sweat.
-Even if it’s cold outside, walking with a good number of layers on can get you sweating.
+Even if you’re walking when it’s cold outside, walking with a good number of layers on can get you sweating.
 Giving yourself more time to walk allows you to walk more slowly, which can help keep sweating to a minimum.
 You’ll want to wear seasonally appropriate clothes with fabrics that allow your body to breath and wick moisture away from your core.
 Here are some ideas for winter, and some summer walking tips.

 For those whose work requires formal dress, try carefully folding your work outfit and carrying it in a backpack or other bag.
 You’ll feel more comfortable in your commute, and you can change out of your walking clothes to be more refreshed when you arrive.
 You can also try switching out your base layer if your commute isn’t too sweaty.
 If you’re not one of the lucky few with a shower in their office, you may need to bring a small hand towel to help quickly wash up when you arrive.